brucemcpherson/cGcsStore/dependencies.md

 # Google Apps Script Project: cGcsStore
-This repo (cGcsStore) was automatically updated on 3/14/2022, 3:16:31 PM by GasGit
+This repo (cGcsStore) was automatically updated on 5/15/2023, 10:43:59?AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")